appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

  ## Push Your Code to a Remote Repository Often

-Regularly push your Appsmith changes to a remote repository.
+Regularly push your Appsmith changes to the remote repository.
 This practice helps protect against data loss due to hardware failures and keeps your team synchronized with the latest project updates.
 This can be done by clicking on the **+** plus icon located in the bottom left corner.